sjcantor/qhacks-relaxnation/README.md

 # QHacks-relaxnation
-Welcome to the official GitHUb for relaxnation!
+Welcome to the official GitHub for relaxnation!